 For the more in-depth tutorial on dynamic content usage, please visit our Dynamic Content help article.

-Visual Composer Dynamic Content are fully compatible with the WooCommerce plugin.
+Visual Composer Dynamic Content are fully compatible with the WooCommerce and ACF plugins.
 Thus, putting this feature on top of alternatives when it comes to creating your online store.

-Finally, you can design fully custom product pages and control every bit of your information.
+Finally, you can design fully custom pages and product pages and control every bit of your information.

 Where To Use Dynamic Content?